A mod-p Artin-Tate conjecture, and generalized Herbrand-Ribet: Congruences and their failure for -values

 {\bf Acknowledgement:} The author thanks P. Colmez for suggesting that the questions posed here are not as outrageous as one might think, and for even suggesting that some of the conjectures above should have an affirmative answer as a consequence of the Main conjecture of Iwasawa theory for totally real number fields proved by A. Wiles \cite{Wiles} if one knew the vanishing of the $\mu$-invariant (which is a conjecture of Iwasawa proved for abelian extensions of $\Q$ by Ferrero-Washington).
-The author also thanks U.K. Anandavardhanan, C. Dalawat, C. Khare for their comments and their encouragement.
+I also thank U.K. Anandavardhanan, C. Dalawat, C. Khare for their comments and their encouragement.
+I am particularly grateful to G. Asvin for his help with the last section.